-- Builds a biblical foundation and formulates a rationale for ministry to children.
+Builds a biblical foundation and formulates a rationale for ministry to children.
 Practical approaches for establishing and operating programs that respond to the spiritual needs of children and nurture their growth as whole persons are included.
 Possible topics include worshipping with children, biblical literacy, integration of biblical values and learning and responding to children in crisis.
 Prerequisites: BSTH 101, 102.
-PSYC 211 is recommended.
+Recommended: PSYC 211.